 That may sound like a foolish question, but many people think of constipation as having infrequent, dry, hard bowel movements.
 It is actually defined simply as having stools that are hard to pass.
 Many people have only a couple of bowel movements a week, but if they do so without straining, they are not constipated.

-Normally food is liquified in the stomach by digestive juices and moves through the small intestine in liquid form.
+Normally food is liquefied in the stomach by digestive juices and moves through the small intestine in liquid form.
 Nutrients are absorbed in the small intestine.
 Waves of muscle contraction called peristalsis moves the remainder along into the large intestine.
 In the large intestine, water is reabsorbed from the left over waste product, leaving just fecal material (stool) which is moved along and passed out of the body in a bowel movement.

 Anything that changes the speed with which foods move through the large intestine interferes with the re-absorption of water and causes problems.
 Rapid passage causes diarrhea, slowed passage allows too much water to be reabsorbed, leaving hard, dry stool that doesn't move easily through the bowel.
 Common causes in ALS patients include: